hamPro/Rails/README.md

-1. First Test repo on the Complete Ruby on Rails Developer course by Hyungmin
+1. Second Test repo on the Complete Ruby on Rails Developer course by Hyungmin